NelsonSantos/Rednet.DataAccess/README.md

 }
 ```

 Well, here we define a class `User` inheriting from `DatabaseObject<>` class with four fields and setting the Id property with `FieldDefAttribute` and his `IsPrimaryKey` field to `true`.
 Even that your table does not have a primary key, you must define one of your properties to have one.
-This is important to have one that will be used to localize registers when this in CRUD operations.
+This is important to have one that will be used to localize the records when this in CRUD operations.

 Inheriting from `DatabaseObject<>` our class `User` now has some new methods.